We may earn a commission when you buy through links in our articles. Learn more.

 Bodycam release date estimate

-Again, while nothing has been confirmed by the devs, there’s no reason why Bodycam couldn’t make its way onto consoles.
+Again, while the devs have confirmed nothing, there’s no reason why Bodycam couldn’t make its way onto consoles.
 Though the way players aim weapons in Bodycam works differently from traditional first-person shooters, the controls aren’t complicated enough that they can’t be translated to dual analog sticks.
 We expect to hear more about the PC development process before we hear anything about Bodycam making its way onto PlayStation 5 and Xbox Series X|S.

 Bodycam gameplay